dmanoj213/netflix-gpt/README.md

   -created gpt search page with gpt search bar and gptsearchmovielist component -created redux store for gptSplice
-  -BONUS implemented change language feature in gptsearchpage
+  -BONUS implemented change language feature in gptsearchpage -builded gpt api response for search movie functioality -created api key for fetching movies from chatgpt api -gave chat gpt results of 5 movies and gave it to tmdb api to get response back from tmdb api -showed the search result in gptmoviesuggestion page -made our app responsive for mobile and desktop applications